lipsia-fmri/lipsia/docs/nets/vecm.rst

 1. set all negative correlations to zero.
 2. add +1 to all  correlations.
 3. take absolute values.
+4. evaluate negative correlations only, i.e. ignore all positive correlations, and invert all negative correlations to make them positive.

 ECM uses the second option (add +1) as the default.
-But the other two options are just as valid.
+But the other three options are just as valid.

 Note that the number of voxels in the mask determines the computational burden.